PowerPoint Outline View: how to structure your presentations

 Besides presentation viewing options, PowerPoint also offers various master views.
 With these, you can create design and layout templates, which PowerPoint automatically applies to all slides.

-PowerPoint with Microsoft 365 and IONOS!
+PowerPoint with Microsoft 365 Business and IONOS!

 Use Powepoint to create presentations that stand out using modern designs - included in all Microsoft 365 packages!